 Digital Targeting.
 For the purposes of this blog, digital targeting = display ad serves.
 Given that most work is performed on a computer, digital targeting is still a viable tactic for your acquisition campaign.
 Target & re-target to increase the frequency of your brands message.
 Internet traffic has jumped considerably in the Pandemic meaning that there is likely more opportunity to get your message in front of your target…use it!

 For one-to-one channels, such as email, direct mail & digital targeting there are also opportunities to extend reach considerably through cross-linking consumer and business databases.
 Leveraging cross-links has the ability to grow your outreach volume by 2 – 3X.
-More information on this topic may be found here.

 Social Media (LinkedIn).
 The ability to DM (sending a private message via social media) can be very effective if utilized properly.
 Since remote work lends itself to less “in-person” distractions more and more business professionals are turning to social media for updates and opinions.
 If you’ve not done so already, now may be a good time to start.